One-Punch Man

 An anime adaptation produced by Madhouse was broadcast in Japan from October to December 2015.
 A second season, produced by J.C.Staff, was broadcast from April to July 2019.
-A third season has been announced.
-Licensed in North America by Viz Media, it premiered in the United States on Adult Swim's Toonami programming block in July 2016.
-The second season premiered on the block in October 2019.
+A third season, also by J.C.Staff, premiered in October 2025.
+Licensed in North America by Viz Media, the series aired its first season in the United States on Adult Swim's Toonami programming block from July to October 2016.
+The second season also aired on the block from October 2019 to January 2020.

 By June 2012, the original webcomic manga surpassed 7.9 million hits.
-By April 2020, the manga remake had sold over 30 million copies worldwide, making it one of the best-selling manga series.
+By August 2025, the manga remake had over 34 million copies in circulation, making it one of the best-selling manga series of all time.